aws-samples/amazon-forecast-samples/workshops/pre_POC_workshop/readme.md

 By default, the installed AWS service components do not incur any cost when not in use.

-- [ ] Warning:  SageMaker is the only AWS service in this solution you need to take extra precautions about when not in use.
+>  ⚠️ **Warning:**  SageMaker is the only AWS service in this solution you need to take extra precautions about when not in use.
 As installed, the Forecast solution will not incur cost.
 However, if you do open a SageMaker Notebook, make sure to shut down all Notebook instances when not in use, otherwise SageMaker will keep charging, even when not in use.